 5.1.3.
 Estimates of Aspen NPP

-Biome-BGC MuSo (short for multi-layer soil module, Hidy et al., 2016), was used to simulate aspen NPP.
-Like its predecessor Biome-BGC (v 4.2, Thornton et al., 2002), Biome-BGC MuSo is a point-based biogeochemical process model that predicts ecosystem processes and plant productivity through the simulation of daily carbon, nitrogen, water, and energy fluxes.
+Biome-BGC MuSo (short for multi-layer soil module, Hidy et al. 2016), was used to simulate aspen NPP.
+Like its predecessor Biome-BGC (v 4.2, Thornton et al. 2002), Biome-BGC MuSo is a point-based biogeochemical process model that predicts ecosystem processes and plant productivity through the simulation of daily carbon, nitrogen, water, and energy fluxes.

 5.1.4.
 Parameterization of BIOME-BGC MuSo

 Biome-BGC MuSo was forced using daily meteorological inputs that were both measured at climate stations neighboring each site and simulated using the point based microclimate model MTCLIM (v.
-4.3, Thornton et al., 2000).
+4.3, Thornton et al. 2000).
 Complete historical climate data sets spanned 1996-2015 for RME and SC, and from 2003-2015 for JDW.
 Final simulations of soil storage and LAI were compared to measured site values.

 5.1.5 Climate change projections

 To represent climate change conditions predicted for the mid 21st century, projected temperature increases were applied to historical climate datasets.
-Downscaled monthly Tmax and Tmin for both historic (1985-2005) and mid-century conditions (2046-2065) were obtained from a 20-model ensemble mean of CMIP5 global circulation models (Taylor et al., 2012) using the Multivariate Adaptive Constructed Analogs (MACA) downscaling method (Abatzoglou and Brown, 2012).
+Downscaled monthly Tmax and Tmin for both historic (1985-2005) and mid-century conditions (2046-2065) were obtained from a 20-model ensemble mean of CMIP5 global circulation models (Taylor et al. 2012) using the Multivariate Adaptive Constructed Analogs (MACA) downscaling method (Abatzoglou and Brown, 2012).
 Monthly temperatures were downscaled to 4 km grid cells and based on a continued high CO2 emissions scenario (RCP 8.5).
 Changes in Tmax and Tmin at each site were determined by the difference between monthly downscaled historic temperatures and projected monthly mid-century temperatures obtained from the MACA data portal.
 Average monthly Tmax and Tmin increases were then applied to measured daily temperatures for the years 1996-2015 at RME and SC and 2003-2015 at JDW.
 Once temperature increases were applied to daily climate records, precipitation data for climate change simulations were adjusted to account for the redistribution of frozen precipitation under warmer, mid-century conditions.
-Annual atmospheric CO2 concentrations (ppm) recommended by the coupled model intercomparison project (CMIP5) for RCP 8.5 were used for both historical (1996-2015) and mid-21st century (2046-2065) simulations (Meinshausen et al., 2011).
+Annual atmospheric CO2 concentrations (ppm) recommended by the coupled model intercomparison project (CMIP5) for RCP 8.5 were used for both historical (1996-2015) and mid-21st century (2046-2065) simulations (Meinshausen et al. 2011).

 5.2 Post fire aspen regeneration